PHYSICAL THERAPIST ASSISTANT

 - Effectively monitor patient response to treatment and respond appropriately

 - Utilize appropriate communication and documentation to aid in the effective operation of the physical therapy department and the provision of physical therapy services

-In addition to Mercyhurst's standard requirements for admission, which include a high school diploma or GED, a minimum GPA of 2.5, and either an ACT, SAT or MNE Placement Test score that meet placement requirements for the program, individuals applying for admission to the physical therapist assistant program are subject to the following standards:
+In addition to Mercyhurst's standard requirements for admission, which include a high school diploma or GED, a minimum GPA of 2.5, and either an ACT, SAT or Mercyhurst Placement Test score that meet placement requirements for the program, individuals applying for admission to the physical therapist assistant program are subject to the following standards: